On generic nefness of tangent sheaves: Preliminary

-\begin{proof} Let $r:X'\to X$ be a resolution of singularities, and let $\alpha'=r^*\alpha$ be the numerical pull-back such that for any divisor class $\beta'$ on $X'$ (see \cite[Construction A.15]{GKP14}).
-Since $\alpha$ is movable, so is $\alpha'$ by \cite[Lemma A.17]{GKP14}.
-If $\sG'$ and $\sG$ are torsion-free sheaves on $X'$ and $X$ respectively such that $r_*\sG'$ is isomorphic to $\sG$ in codimension $1$, then Therefore, if $\cF'$ be the saturated subsheaf of $T_{X'}$ induced by $\cF$, then and Hence $\cF'$ is a foliation and has algebraic leaves by \cite[Theorem 1.4]{CP15}.
+If $\cF'$ is the saturated subsheaf of $T_{X'}$ induced by $\cF$, then and Hence $\cF'$ is an algebraically integrable foliation by \cite[Theorem 1.4]{CP19}.
 Moreover, general leaves of $\cF'$ are rationally connected.
 The proposition then follows from the property that $\cF\cong (r_*\cF')^{**}$. \end{proof}